Deep Scan in Greadme: 190+ Parameter Website Audit

 How common: Found on roughly 40% of scanned pages

-The impact: Without a meta description, search engines generate their own snippet from your page content.
-These auto-generated snippets are rarely as compelling as a well-crafted description, leading to lower click-through rates.
+The impact: Without a meta description, search engines auto-generate snippets, which are rarely as compelling — leading to lower CTR.

 Render-Blocking Resources